cpressey/Ahead-of-Time-eval/README.md

 [[Footnote 7]](#footnote-7).
 But Ahead-of-Time `eval` happens ahead of time only, and need not involve compiling.

 Clearly it is also related to hygienic macros, but I refer back to my opinion at the beginning of the article.
 Hygienic macro systems almost always seem to start with conventional (unhygienic) macros and then patch them up so that they're hygienic.
 Ahead-of-Time `eval` seems to approach the entire problem from a different angle, obviating the very need for macros in some instances.

 It also seems to be related to evaluation techniques for functional languages, although my impression is that much of the existing work there is to support more performant ways of implementing lazy languages.
 Ahead-of-Time `eval` can perform optimization in much the same way macros do, and in much the same way memoization does, by computing a result once and using it many times instead of recomputing it each time.
-But, like macros, it not restricted to memoization.
+But, like macros, it is not restricted to memoization.

 - - - -